-The UIS services are described at https://help.uis.cam.ac.uk/new-starters/it-for-students/student-it-services.
+Information about the UIS services can be found at https://help.uis.cam.ac.uk/new-starters/it-for-students/student-it-services..
 This also provides information on how to obtain free copies of MS Office for students to install on their personal devices.